ppp-kohe/autogui/README.md

 #### Property definition

-An user-defined object class has properties which are bound as sub-components.
+A user-defined object class has properties which are bound as sub-components.
 A *property* can be defiend as 1) an accessible field definition or 2) a pair of getter and setter methods.

 ```java